All Episodes

 Now, can you imagine?

-Or if Mitt Romney, or if any Republican president, if McCain, any Republican presidential candidate, came out and said, America's soul is broken, and only Huckabee can fix it, or only McCain can.
+Can you imagine if Huckabee or if Mitt Romney or if any Republican president, if McCain, any Republican presidential candidate came out and said, America's soul is broken and only Huckabee can fix it or only McCain can, there would be an outcry from the separationist of church and state crowd.

-And of course, the soul, whether you people want to admit this is or not, is a religious concept in many ways.
+And of course, the soul, whether you people want to admit this or not, is a religious concept in many ways.

-And uh in most ways.
+And in most ways.

-So now we're getting religion mixed into all of this from Barack Obama, and his wife says the first time in her life she has been proud of this country.
+His wife says the first time in her life, she has been proud of this country.

 Doesn't it just grate on you that liberals in general are not proud of their country, period?